imjoy-team/ImJoy/docs/docs/development.md

 ### Controlling run-time behavior
-You can control the run-time behavior of a Python plugin process with  the `flags` parameter in the `<config>` block.
+You can control the run-time behavior of a Python plugin process with the `flags` field in the `<config>` block.
 Next we provide next  nomenclature and additional explanations to explain the different options you have to control how the Python processes running on the plugin engine interact with the ImJoy interface.

 * **Interface**: web interface of ImJoy.
 You can have ImJoy running on multiple browser windows, i.e. multiple interfaces.
 * **Plugin Engine**: running in the background to execute Python code from different Python plugins.